-Caramel Apple Crumble Cheesecake RecipeRecipe by:
+Apple Crumble Cheesecake RecipeRecipe by:

 Cinnamon Graham Cracker Crust

-- 1 ½ cups graham cracker crumbs (13 full graham cracker sheets)
+- 1 ½ cups (180 grams) graham cracker crumbs (about 13 full graham cracker sheets)

-- ⅓ cup sugar
+- ⅓ cup (66 rams) granulated sugar

-- 6 tablespoons butter
+- 6 tablespoons (85 grams) butter melted

-- 24 ounces cream cheese (3 eight-ounce blocks)
+- 24 ounces (672 grams) cream cheese (3 eight-ounce blocks), room temperature

 - 1 ⅓ cups (266 grams) granulated sugar